 - Behr’s Polished Pearl in Eggshell, on the crown molding and millwork

-Light Paint Makeover in a Foyer
+Light Wall Paint Color in a Foyer

 Just check out this before photo on our stairs.
 I loved that blue paint color when I picked it years ago.
 It looks pretty in pictures too.
 But it made this room feel dark.
 And that strong blue color was hard to match with rugs and decor.